tayoky/stanix/index.md

 ---
 title: stanix
 ---
-stanix is an 64 bit open source operating system made by tayoky since january 2025
+stanix is a 64 bits open source operating system made by tayoky since december 2024
-the entire operating system is written from scratch
+the entire operating system is written from scratch with its own libc kernel shell and userspace

 ## download
 a new stable release is avalible each month